-Other issues include the missing of insulation in the roofs of old houses and buildings.
-This makes the roof much more susceptible to mold and damages.
-Getting insulation installed into your roof and walls will assist your heating bill.
-Any amount of heating used to heat up a room without insulated roof and walls can leak out through the walls and roof.
-Thus losing any heat created by your in-home heating unit.
+Missing insulation in the roofs of old houses and buildings makes the roof much more susceptible to mold and damages.
+Getting insulation installed into your roof and walls will prevent spikes in your heating bill.
+Any amount of heating used to heat up a room without an insulated roof and walls can leak out through the walls and roof.
+Thus, losing any heat created by your in-home heating unit.

 Experienced and trained technicians at Landmark Exteriors can assist you with your winterization process right when you need it.
-Do not hesitate to contact them and discuss the problems you wish to avoid in the future.
-Make sure to enjoy your winter hassle free!
+For any roof inspection, roof repair, or roof replacement needs, contact the pros at Landmark Exteriors today.
+Make sure to enjoy your winter hassle-free!